About Us

 MY APPROACH

-Every piece I create is the result of the individuality that comes from a combination of the maker’s craft and natural materials which carry their own distinctive character.
+I create woodturned vernacular art.
+Every piece is the result of the individuality that comes from a combination of the maker’s craft and natural, local materials which carry their own distinctive character.
 The wood mostly comes from the wild - responsibly foraged from woodlands or given by tree surgeons and saved from burning or chipping.
 What some might call imperfections in the timber are celebrated – they are the tree’s signature left in the wood.

 Long before I begin a project, I study the wood to see what form is suggested.
 What results will not only expose the beautiful grain patterns on the outside, but also delve deep into the life of the tree as written in the years, decades or even centuries of growth rings, knots, and any checks, faults or damage that can be seen - from the very heart of the wood to its outer bark.